inkandswitch/vscode-hypermerge/README.md

 Browse & edit Hypermerge documents.
 This VSCode extension was built to work with [Farm][farm] but should be mostly compatible with Capstone, PushPin, and other Hypermerge projects (though support is subject to the vagaries of research software version drift.)

-- Install the Hypermerge VScode extension.
-(It is listed in the VSCode extension store.)
-- In the File / Documents tab, you should now see a HypermergeFS tab.
-- Hover over the title of that tab, click the [...] icon, select "Open Document" and paste in a hypermerge document link.
-- Alternately, create a new hypermerge document.

-If you want to work on, debug, or develop on the VSCode extension follow these steps instead:
+This extension is not currently available in the VSCode extension marketplace because it requires platform-specific native dependencies.
+The best way to experience it is to:

 - Check out this repository.
 - Run `yarn` to install dependencies.
-- Open the repository in vscode (e.g. `$ code .`)
+- Open the repository in vscode (e.g. `$ code .` or just via `Open Folder...`)
 - Go to Debug -> Start Debugging (F5) in the menu.
 - A second, new VSCode window will open running the extension version you just built.
 You'll be able to put breakpoints in the code and see debug output in your original window.
-The new window will be labeled \[Extension Development\] so you can recognize it.
+The new window's title will include \[Extension Development\] so you can recognize it.

 You're off to the races!